Jia-hao999/SMFNet/README.md

 # SMFNet

-Pytorch implementation for SMFNet: Selective Modal Fusion for RGB-D Video Salient Object detection.
+Pytorch implementation for SMFNet: Unleashing the Power of Motion and Depth: A Selective Fusion Strategy for RGB-D Video Salient Object Detection.

 # Requirements